Will I Go to Jail If Charged with Health Care Fraud in California?

 - billing for more expensive services a patient did receive.

-In order for a prosecutor to obtain a conviction for health care fraud, they will have to prove, beyond any reasonable doubt, that you knew the claim was false or fraudulent, and you had a specific intent to defraud the medical insurance company or the insurance program.
+For a prosecutor to obtain a conviction for health care fraud, they will have to prove, beyond any reasonable doubt, that you knew the claim was false or fraudulent and that you had a specific intent to defraud the medical insurance company or the insurance program.

 What Primary Factors Are Prosecutors Looking At?